When is the perfect time to send an SMS?

-A question we frequently receive is - when is the perfect time to send an SMS?
-The answer depends on who you are targeting, and what you are trying to accomplish.
+One question we frequently receive here at Burst SMS is: when is the perfect time to send an SMS?
+Well, that answer depends on who you are targeting and what you are trying to accomplish.

 1) General Marketing Messages